vitaly-t/pg-promise/README.md

 ```
 A detached transaction acquires a connection and exposes object `t` to let all containing queries execute on the same connection.

+#### Shared-connection Transactions

-And when executing a transaction within a shared connection chain, the only thing that changes is that parameter `t` becomes the
-same as parameter `sco` from opening a shared connection, so either one can be used inside such a transaction interchangeably.
+When executing a transaction within a shared connection chain, parameter `t` represents the same connection as `sco` from opening a shared connection, so either one can be used inside such a transaction interchangeably.

-###### Shared-connection transaction:
 ```javascript
 var promise = require('promise'); // or any other supported promise library;
 var sco; // shared connection object;